Kendall Jenner Pops Out Of Victoria’s Secret Bra In Unexpected Instagram Update

 Kendall now fronts some of the world’s biggest brands.
 Her active lifestyle and fit physique are seen via her Adidas ads.
 Her glamorous edge has landed her a contract with Tiffany & Co.
 Kendall has also partnered up with Calvin Klein, Proactiv, and oral care brand, Moon.

 Of course, Kendall’s high-profile appearances on Keeping Up With The Kardashians continue.
 Alongside her younger sister Kylie, Kendall stars in the hit E! show with Kim, Khloe, and Kourtney Kardashian.
 While Kendall takes up relatively little air time compared to her sisters, she remains a core member of the cast.
-On-screen of off though, Kendall makes headlines.
+On-screen or off though, Kendall makes headlines.
 Her edgy street style has earned her endless fan accounts and Pinterest style boards.
 Her relationship with NBA player Ben Simmons might feel low-key, but it’s a hot topic.

 Earlier this month, Kendall turned heads during her glittering 2019 Met Gala appearance.
 Donning fiery oranges and flamboyant feathers, Kendall graced the event’s red carpet in custom-made Versace that twinned with Kylie’s purples.